 - Yes, but you generally can stop it before it happens.
 You might receive an email or a text purporting to be from Venmo to inform you that there is a problem with your account, for example.
 You might be asked to click a link to confirm your personal and financial information — and you might be told you must do it urgently.
 It's another form of a phishing scam, however, that is looking for you to part with bank information.
 Don't click the link.
 Instead, contact Venmo's customer service.

-- Can someone hack my Venmo account by sending me money?
+- Can someone hack my Venmo account by claiming to send me money?

 - Yes, but again, only if you participate.
 You might receive a message informing you that you've won a drawing or sweepstakes or some other prize and instructing you to "click here" to claim the reward, then provide the information being asked for.
 Don't ever share your Venmo account information, such as your login or password, with anyone.
 If you never entered a contest, and if you have even the smallest suspicion, contact Venmo's customer service.

-- According to Forbes Advisor, Venmo is considered a safe way to send and receive money.
+- Venmo is generally considered a safe way to send and receive money, provided that you take precautions to protect yourself against scams.
 It uses encryption to protect your information and has ways to boost your security.
 As with all apps designed to move money, however, it's important to read the Venmo user agreement before signing up for the service to know exactly what to expect.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.